 I never considered myself a ‘hard’ trekker (I still don’t) and the thought of going ‘high’ never really appealed to me.
-In the summer of 1991 I asked Greg, in passing, where his 1992 ‘Foothills Trek’ was going.
+In the summer of 1991 I asked Greg (Alfred Gregory), in passing, where his 1992 ‘Foothills Trek’ was going.
 His reply was that he didn’t now yet, but he suggested I consider the ‘Everest’ Trek that he was organizing, with Ted & Jean Courtenay as ‘Leaders’.
 Well, I suppose I had to accept the challenge.

-Arriving early the next day at Kathmandu airport for the flight to Lukla – six hours later we returned to the hotel.
+Arriving early the next day at Kathmandu airport for the flight to Lukla we sat and waited- six hours later we returned to the hotel.
 ‘Wind is bad, sahib – no more flights today.
 Do not worry, you will be on the first flight out tomorrow morning.
 All flights are fully booked for next two weeks, but you will be on the first flight tomorrow morning’.
 The next morning the first flight took off at 07.37 and at 08.12 we landed at Lukla.
 (The above story is true, but first timers shouldn’t think that this degree of luck will attach to them…unless they have a fistful of dollars).

-It had been originally planned that we should cross the high Chugima (or Cho) La, to reach the upper reaches of Khumbu but snow had made the pass difficult and we decided that discretion was the better part of valour and so we retraced our steps down the Dudh Kosi and up to Phortse.
-From there we walked via Pangboche, Orsho, Pheriche, and Dzonghla to Lobuche.
-Those of you who have walked in the Khumbu will know that walking in this area is very easy but the altitude affects your progress.
-The walking is easy… provided you don’t try and put one foot in front of the other… and so our motley procession made its way to Gorak Shep.
-We arrived in good time and some of the group climbed up to the summit of Kala Pattar, intending to visit Everest Base Camp the next day.
+It had been originally planned that we should cross the high Chugima (or Cho) La (17782′), to reach the upper reaches of Khumbu but snow had made the pass difficult and, deciding that discretion was the better part of valour, we retraced our steps down the Dudh Kosi and up to Phortse (12467′).
+From there we walked via Pangboche, Orsho, Pheriche and Dzonghla to Lobuche (16207′).
+Those of you who have trekked in the Khumbu will know that walking in this area is very easy but the altitude affects your progress.
+The walking is easy… provided you don’t try and put one foot in front of the other… and so our ‘motley procession’ made its way to Gorak Shep (16962′).
+We arrived in ‘good time’ and some of the group climbed up to the summit of Kala Pattar (18373′), intending to visit Everest Base Camp the next day.
 The remainder of us sat in the sun and took it all in…, with the firm intention of doing the climb next morning.

 The next day was fine and we walked up the Chhukkung valley but by this time on the trek I was suffering with a bad cough and the walk was purgatory.
-From Dingboche we dropped further, before climbing to Thyangboche (‘Cold old place, Thyangboche’) where we saw the gompa being rebuilt after the 1990 fire.
-From there we made our way back to Namche and then back down to Lukla for the flight back to Kathmandu.
+From Dingboche we dropped further, before climbing to Thyangboche (12664′- ‘Cold old place, Thyangboche’) where we saw the gompa being rebuilt after the 1990 fire.
+From there we made our way to Namche and then back down to Lukla for the flight back to Kathmandu.

 They could wait for another year…